priyanshu-madan/point-symmetry/README.md

 Create and implement an algorithm that, when given a set of points on an infinite plane, will return the complete set of lines of symmetry for those points.

 A line of symmetry is defined to be a line such that every point in the input set, when reflected across the line, finds another point in the input set.
-And we would like the code to find for us the guaranteed-complete set of these lines.
+Find the guaranteed-complete set of these lines.

 ## Installation process